neuefische/web-exercises/sessions/js-functions/functions-with-parameters/README.md

 > Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
 > Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

+### Scripts

+You can use the following command:

-Use `npm run test` to run the tests.
+- `npm run start` to start a development server